 Unfortunately, many patients can only last a day or two during the detox process and ultimately succumb to the pain and cravings, falling back into active opioid use.

 The Bridge Device helps ease the pain of opiate detox, allowing more people an easier way to living life drug-free.

 The Bridge Device Brings a New Standard of Addiction Care

 Developed by clinical researchers and scientists from Innovation Health Solutions Inc. (IHS) in Indiana, the Bridge Device is an FDA-cleared medical device system for use in the reduction of opioid withdrawal symptoms.
 It does this by identifying specific branches of the cranial nerves and occipital nerves located in the uppermost part of the central nervous system through the skin in and around the ear.
 These nerves are instrumental in the transference of pain signals.

-By sending electrical pulses to this neurological pathway, the Bridge Device stimulate the branches of Cranial Nerves V, VII, IX, X and trans-illuminated occipital nerves, helping block and alleviate the distress that accompanies the opioid withdrawal process and its symptoms.
+By sending electrical pulses to this neurological pathway, the Bridge Device stimulates the branches of Cranial Nerves V, VII, IX, X, and trans-illuminated occipital nerves, helping block and alleviate the distress that accompanies the opioid withdrawal process and its symptoms.
 Improvement is usually seen in as little as 10 minutes after initial placement.

 Only Continuum Recovery Center Offers the Bridge Device

 This advanced, neurological-based solution is the first non-pharmaceutical, non-implantable medical device on the market today for those needing help with the harsh symptoms and pain during opiate and opioid withdrawal.